SimdQuickHeap: The QuickHeap Reconsidered

-Two common graph textbook algorithms that require a priority queue are Dijkstra's algorithm~\cite{dijkstra59} to compute shortest paths on a weighted directed graph with non-negative edge weights, and Jarnik--Prim's algorithm~\cite{prim57, jarnik30} to compute minimum-spanning-trees on weighted, undirected graphs.
+Two textbook graph algorithms that require a priority queue are Dijkstra's algorithm~\cite{dijkstra59} to compute shortest paths on a weighted directed graph with non-negative edge weights, and Jarn{\'i}k--Prim's algorithm~\cite{jarnik30,prim57} to compute minimum-spanning-trees on weighted, undirected graphs.
 Keys are non-decreasing for Dijkstra's algorithm, while keys may decrease for Jarn{\'i}k--Prim's algorithm, thus excluding the radix heap.
 In this section, we compare running times of the two algorithms on multiple graph instances using different priority queues.

 \parag{Setup.} We use 32-bit identifiers for vertices/edges and 32-bit non-negative edge weights.
 We pack these into a single 64-bit unsigned integer that we use as elements for the priority queues.
-Since most implementations do not support \Op{decreaseKey} (including the \textsf{SimdQuickHeap}, we re-insert a vertex when a new shorter path is found and discard stale versions of the vertex when popped.
+For Dijkstra's algorithm, we re-insert a vertex when a new shorter path is found and discard stale versions of the vertex when popped.
 We do not implement a variant that updates vertices instead of re-inserting them since re-inserting generally results in better performance \cite{dijkstra-decrease-key} and no priority queue implementation that supports \Op{decreaseKey} offers competitive performance in the synthetic benchmarks (see \Cref{tab:absolute}).

-\parag{Graph Types.} We used different types of graphs to benchmark the performance of the SimdQuickHeap (\cref{tab:graph-instances}).
-We test on four road networks of varying sizes with edge weights represent travel times, all but the German\footnote{\url{https://i11www.iti.kit.edu/resources/roadgraphs.php}} network downloaded from 9th DIMACS implementation challenge\footnote{\url{http://www.diag.uniroma1.it/challenge9/download.shtml}}.
+\parag{Graph types.} We used different types of graphs to benchmark the performance of the SimdQuickHeap (\cref{tab:graph-instances}).
+We test on four road networks of varying sizes with edge weights representing travel times, all but the German\footnote{\url{https://i11www.iti.kit.edu/resources/roadgraphs.php}} network downloaded from 9th DIMACS implementation challenge\footnote{\url{http://www.diag.uniroma1.it/challenge9/download.shtml}}.
 We also test on random hyperbolic graphs generated with KaGen~\cite{funkeCommunicationfreeMassivelyDistributed2019} with $2^{20}$, $2^{22}$, and $2^{24}$ nodes, an average degree of 16 and a power law exponent of $\gamma = 2.3$.
 Edge weights represent the hyperbolic distance.

 \parag{Results.} We report the average running time per processed queue element, i.e., the number of elements that are pushed into and subsequently popped from the queue.
-In \cref{fig:diffie-graphs}, we see that the SimdQuickHeap is the fastest on all graphs for both Dijkstra and Jarnik-Prim.
+In \cref{fig:diffie-graphs}, we see that the SimdQuickHeap is the fastest on all graphs for both Dijkstra and Jarn{\'i}k--Prim workloads.
 Speedups on road networks are small since the cache misses involved with traversing the graph are likely the bottleneck.
-On the hyperbolic graphs, we achieve speedup factors of up to $3\times$ compared to the \textsf{binary heap}.
+On the hyperbolic graphs, we achieve speedup factors of up to $4\times$ compared to the \textsf{binary heap}.